 Should I Be a Real Estate Developer?

 Real estate developers are entrepreneurs who obtain land, prepare it for development, and manage the construction process.
 These properties can either be residential or commercial.
-They may also spend time negotiating projects and participating in public hearings.
+And, they also spend time negotiating projects and participating in public hearings.
 Most land developers travel a great deal, with dividing their time between working on their project's site or in the field.